groundlight/python-sdk/docs/docs/getting-started/2-retail-analytics.md

 ## Tracking utilization of a customer service counter

 This example demonstrates the application of Groundlight to a retail analytics solution, which monitors the usage of a service counter by customers throughout the day.
 The application creates a detector to identify when the service desk is being utilized by a customer.
-It checks the detector every minute, and once an hour, it prints out a summary of the percentage of time that the register is in use.
+It checks the detector every minute, and once an hour, it prints out a summary of the percentage of time that the service counter is in use.
 At the end of the day, it emails the daily log.

 This retail analytics application can be beneficial in various ways: